Hidden Factors

 Can Habit Tracker help users identify what affects their productivity and support sustained focus?

 Over five days, I logged tasks using Habit Tracker, documented my work environment through photos, and wrote short daily reflections.
-This approach helped reveal how changes in task type, environment, and routine affected mood and performance, and how changes in task type, environment, and routine affected mood and performance.
+This approach allowed me to observe how changes in task type, environment, and routine influenced mood and performance in real working conditions.

 Over five days, I logged tasks using Habit Tracker, documented my work environment through photos, and wrote short daily reflections.
-This approach helped reveal how changes in task type, environment, and routine affected mood and performance, and how changes in task type, environment, and routine affected mood and performance.
+This approach allowed me to observe how changes in task type, environment, and routine influenced mood and performance in real working conditions.

 Habit Tracker App